clamsproject/mmif-summarizer/docs/pipelines/whisper.md

 }
 ```

 Problem: the Sentences are not Sentences, instead, they are semi-random Spans that cut through sentence boundaries with abandon.
-Here are the first 10 sentences from the example file (well, skipping the fist which was a long sequence of beeps):
+Here are the first 10 sentences from the example file (well, skipping the first which was a long sequence of beeps):

 ```
  667  702  beep, beep, beep, beep, beep, beep.